-The APM Project has potential to be safely located in a suitable site in the Area of Study studied, in a manner that will protect people and the environment now and in the future.
+- The APM Project has potential to be safely located in a suitable site in the Area of Study, in a manner that will protect people and the environment now and in the future. - There is potential to find a site that does not adversely affect future options for other valued activities identified to date such as mining and recreation.
+In other words, there exists potential that a geologically and environmentally suitable site can be found that does not jeopardize future uses of the land and resources as the NWMO understands them today.

-- There is potential to find a site that does not adversely affect future options for other valued activities identified to date such as mining and recreation.
-In other words, there exists potential that a geologically and environmentally suitable site can be found that does not jeopardize future uses of the land and resources as the NWMO understands them today. - From a technical perspective, there is potential to safely transport used nuclear fuel from existing storage facility sites to the Area.
+• From a technical perspective, there is potential to safely transport used nuclear fuel from existing storage facility sites to the Area.

-Based on this preliminary information, there are a number of observations that support the overall conclusion there is potential to foster the well-being of The North Shore through the implementation of the project, and sustain interest.
-However, there is uncertainty and concern the small town and rural character that is important to the community can be retained if project-related activities were focused within The North Shore.
+Based on this preliminary information, there are a number of observations that support the overall conclusion there is potential to foster the well-being of Spanish through the implementation of the project, and sustain interest.
+However, there is uncertainty and concern the small town character of the community that is highly valued by some members of the community may be affected by the scope of activity associated with the APM Project, and division in the community might be fostered.

-- The overall character of the community is more strongly fostered if the project-related activity is focused on a neighbouring interested community.
-In this approach, the community would be able to work with the NWMO to participate in the project in a regional context.
-This would ensure the municipality participates in the APM Project and the socio-economic benefits of economic growth and demographic stability it desires. - There appears to be high potential for sustained interest in the local community.
-Many community leaders in the Township of The North Shore have stated they are supportive of learning more about APM. - There is potential for the project to foster well-being in the surrounding communities.
-The aspirations of surrounding communities involved in the siting process align with those of the Township of The North Shore, particularly when considering the project as a broader regional initiative.
-Preliminary discussions have revealed a strong interest in the economic development potentials offered by the project to the broad area. - At this point in time, there appears to be a high potential for sustained interest in the surrounding communities.
-Three surrounding communities are actively involved in the siting process and support continuing to learn about the APM Project.
-Local community leaders have indicated that it is important to have the involvement of First Nation and Métis communities in the area.
+- The overall character and cohesiveness of the community is more strongly fostered if project activity is focused on an interested neighbouring community in the area and Spanish works with the NWMO to participate in the project in a regional context.
+This would help ensure the municipality participates in the APM Project to achieve the socio-economic benefits of economic growth and demographic diversity consistent with the character that the community desires. - There appears to be high potential for sustained interest in the local community.
+There is potential for committed support from the community for learning more about the APM Project and desire to continue in the siting process. - There is potential for the APM Project to foster well-being in the surrounding communities.
+The aspirations of surrounding communities involved in the siting process align with those of Spanish particularly when considering the APM Project as a broader regional initiative.
+Preliminary discussions have revealed a strong interest in the economic development potentials offered by the project to the broader area. - At this point in time, there appears to be high potential for sustained interest in the surrounding communities.
+Three surrounding communities are actively involved in the siting process as interested communities, and support continuing to learn about the APM Project.
+Local community leaders have indicated that it is important to have the involvement of local First Nation and Métis communities.
+Leadership in one community east of Spanish has expressed opposition to the APM Project, and more dialogue and engagement will be needed to understand questions and concerns of that community as well as First Nation and Métis communities and others in the area.